-In 2017, we recovered € 13,037 which elevates the overall recovered funds from 2010 through 2017 to the amount of € 183,906.
-While this is a smaller recovery amount than in the previous year, we note that cases detected early give us the opportunity to address improper conduct before a situation escalates and causes severe financial loss.
-In addition, nine of the cases investigated in 2017 are still pending in the remediation phase with options for further recovery of funds.
+In 2018, we recovered € 16,896 which elevates the overall recovered funds from 2010 through 2018 to the amount of € 200,802.
+We note that cases detected early give us the opportunity to address improper conduct before a situation escalates and causes severe financial loss.
+In addition, 11 of the cases investigated in 2018 are still pending in the remediation phase with options for further recovery of funds.

 As we follow a zero-tolerance approach, there is always a response to corrupt conduct.
 Responses vary according to the specific circumstances of each individual case.
 Generally, if a case is confirmed, we at SOS always review processes, and, where appropriate, introduce structural enhancements.
-In addition, we also take appropriate human resources measures which in 2017 ranged from individual trainings over sensitization workshops for co-workers to disciplinary warnings and, in severe cases, to termination of the employment.
+In addition, we also take appropriate human resources measures which in 2018 ranged from individual trainings over sensitization workshops for co-workers to disciplinary warnings and, in severe cases, to termination of the employment.